fnk0/TicEmojiToe/step2.md

 Great!
 We have the outer of our layout defined.
 Let's fill in the rest of the elements.

 We are going to add the Scores section first.
+For the next snippets of code look for comments for an extra explanation of some layout attributes.

 #### Adding the scores section: